 “Increase social media and marketing presence,” to “Connect with my target audience to create a better world, one person at a time.”

-I don’t know about you, but if I had to choose a goal, I’d hands-down rather work on the second goal that’s more inspiring and exciting than the original goal.
+I don’t know about you, but if I had to choose a goal, I’d hands-down rather work on the second goal that’s more inspiring and meaningful than the original goal.

-And reframing our goals to reflect our inner selves creates a more powerful goal that resonates with our whole being.
-Goals grounded in our truth gives us the natural inspiration, motivation to achieve.
+Reframing our goals to reflect our inner selves creates a more powerful goal that resonates with our whole being.
+Goals grounded in our truth give us inspiration and motivation to achieve.

-If you’re interested, when you’re sensing a bit of struggle coming on – ask yourself “what do I need at this moment that I’m not getting?”
+If you’re interested, when you’re sensing a bit of struggle coming on – ask yourself, “What do I really need in this moment?”

 Honestly answer that question.

-And like you would to a good friend, a child, or loved one – give yourself what you need to set yourself up for success.
+And like you would to a good friend, child, or loved one – give yourself what you need to set yourself up for success.

-If you enjoyed reading, consider sharing this with someone else!
+If you benefited from this article, consider sharing this with someone else!